undpindia/dicra/CONTRIBUTING.md

   <li>Address comments and suggestions during the review process</li>
   <li>Resolve merge conflicts, if necessary, before the pull request can be merged</li>
 </ul>
+  Direct merges work fine too, just make sure you have the permission to do it.

 ## After Your Pull Request is Merged
 Congratulations you have successfully contributed to DiCRA.✨ <br>